slidevjs/slidev/guide/syntax.md

 ```
 ~~~

-To change the highlight in multiple steps, you can use `|` to separate them.
-For example
+To change the highlight in multiple clicks, you can use `|` to separate them:

 ~~~md
 ```ts {2-3|5|all}